ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 IPv4 address can be named "ipv4" because its entities are uniquely identified by all the Server resources.

-In some cases, a domain type and domain name must be different.
+In some cases, an entity domain name is different from its entity domain type.
 Indeed, for some domain types, entities are defined relative to a given information resource.
 This is the case for entities of domain type "pid".
 A PID is defined relative to a network map.
 For example: an entity "mypid10" of domain type "pid" may be defined in a given network map and be undefined in other network maps.
 Or "mypid10" may even be defined in two different network maps and map, in each of these network maps, to a different set of endpoint addresses.
 In this case, naming an entity domain only by its type "pid" does not guarantee that its set of entities is owned by exactly one entity domain.